Associate in Science (A.S.)

 The A.S.
 Engineering Science degree program is broad enough to accommodate individual interests and career plans within the engineering discipline.
 After successfully completing the program, you may transfer as a junior into a baccalaureate degree program in engineering or a related field.

-Course Work and Facilities: The curriculum offers courses in calculus, physics, chemistry, engineering graphics, computer programming, mechanics, thermal science, electric circuits and engineering design.
+Course Work and Facilities: The curriculum offers courses in calculus, physics, chemistry, engineering graphics, computer programming, mechanics, thermodynamics, electric circuits, strength of materials and engineering design.